 The University has a policy relating to pregnancy, and there are lots of resources online that might be helpful for your student.
 As a first step, if your student is not already registered with a GP, they can find their nearest surgery on the NHS website.

 For students who are parents or carers, there are some resources on the Students Union website that your student might find useful plus they also run a parents and carers network.
+There are also additional resources for students with caring responsibilites on the Student Support Website.
 It might be helpful to think about scheduling appointments or events to be inclusive of those with caring responsibilities.

 Studying for a demanding degree at our University in addition to training 20+ hours per week is challenging.
 The University supports student (dual career) athletes by offering elite sports scholarships centred on enabling sport scholars to achieve their potential in both their academic studies and sport.